wonderseen/PCKMT/README.md

 . test_adaptive_knn_mt_knn_align.sh
 ```

+## Updates

+- 2022-05-12 see [[issue #1 pckmt]](https://github.com/wonderseen/PCKMT/issues/1) which describes the minimal realization the via checkpoints downloading.

+- 2022-05-22 see [[Issue #2 pckmt]](https://github.com/wonderseen/PCKMT/issues/2) that summarizes empirical issues with respect to large-scale datastores.

 ## Reference

 If you use the source codes included here in your work, please cite the following paper:
 ```bibtex
 @misc{https://doi.org/10.48550/arxiv.2204.06175,